Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 2. Expand **Cloud Update** from the left navigation and select an update profile.
 3. On the profile page, select the **Settings** tab.
 4. From **Settings**, select **Cloud Update review**.
-5. Review the information and click the link to **deactivate the management through cloud update**.
+5. Review the information and select the link to **deactivate the management through cloud update**.
-6. Fill out the form and click **submit**.
+6. Fill out the form and select **submit**.

 The cloud update status for devices in inventory on a deactivated profile changes to **Eligible for *ChannelName*** and update management from the service stops.
 You can change the following registry value to regain control:
 `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\cloud\office\16.0\Common\officeupdate`